Bangladesh Will Charge 16 People With Murder Over Brutal Attack on 19-Year-Old Student

 The 19-year-old student was rescued soon after her attackers fled the scene, but 80% of her body had suffered burn injuries by the time she arrived at the local hospital.
 The doctors decided to send her to Dhaka Medical College Hospital in the country’s capital, about 100 miles away, for treatment.

-Tens of thousands of people attended Rafi’s funeral in her hometown, and several protests were held across the country, calling for stronger protections of survivors of sexual assault.
+Rafi's death sparked outrage.
+Tens of thousands of people attended her funeral in her hometown, and several protests were held across the country, calling for stronger protections of survivors of sexual assault.
 In Dhaka, women and teachers formed a human chain to protest sexual harassment.
 Prime Minister Sheikh Hasina vowed to punish those responsible for the crime as a result.